Transfer (1966 film): Production

+Reception

+The Globe and Mail criticized the film as "a pathetic effort" that was "horribly acted and scarcely directed".
+It also accused Cronenberg of stealing the idea from a Nichols and May sketch.

 Home video

 The short was included along with Cronenberg's other early films on a bonus disc in Arrow Video's 2015 UK Blu-ray release of Videodrome.
-This bonus disc, entitled David Cronenberg's Early Works was later released on its own a year later.
+This bonus disc, titled David Cronenberg's Early Works, was later released on its own a year later.